paathelb/paathelb.github.io/_pages/about.md

 ### Hobbies
 I love reading books while commuting.
 Currently I am reading the following books:
-- Thinking Fast and Slow
+- Zero to One
+- Relentless
+- The Structure of Scientific Revolutions
+- A Mind for Numbers
+- The Case for Faith
 - The Elements of Programming Style
 - Called to Greatness

 Finished:
+- Thinking Fast and Slow
 - The Psychology of Money
 - Growing Deep in Faith